rshurts/gke-cd-with-spinnaker/README.md

 ## Use helm to install jenkins and spinnaker on kubernetes

+> **Tip**
+>
-> Tip: Spinnaker adhears to immutable infrastructure principles.
+> Spinnaker adhears to immutable infrastructure principles.
 To change the spinnaker configuration change the yaml file and use the `helm upgrade` command.

 1. `cd /path/to/repo/helm`
 1. `helm init --service-account=tiller`